felixrieseberg/windows-development-environment/README.md

 Once done, you can look for all Chrome packages by typing `Find-Package -Name Chrome` or install it by typing `Install-Package -Name GoogleChrome`.

 #### Terminal: CMDer (with PowerShell Support)
-The PowerShell in Windows 10 got a bunch of upgrades, but it's even better if used with [CMDer](https://github.com/bliker/cmder/) or [Hyper](https://hyper.is/), both powerful tools to do more command-line things with.
+The PowerShell in Windows 10 got a bunch of upgrades, but it's even better if used with [CMDer](https://github.com/bliker/cmder/), [Hyper](https://hyper.is/) or [Fluent Terminal](https://github.com/felixse/FluentTerminal).
+They are powerful tools to do more command-line things with.
 CMDer is the old-school veteran, while Hyper hasn't been around for long.
-Try both and see what you like more!
+Try all and see what you like more!
 I _personally_ prefer Hyper, simply because it can be styled and extended with addons.
 Install with:

 ```powershell
 cinst cmder -pre